Try Hubstaff for 14 days

 You will be able to filter reports, save them for future use, or send them directly to a client.

-Hubstaff includes a robust invoicing tool that enables you to create invoices, bill clients, and record payments.
+Hubstaff includes a robust invoicing tool that enables you to create invoices that you can send directly to clients and record payments.

 Automating your billable and non-billable hours tracking can save you time and money.
 Spend time on more critical client-based tasks, and let a time tracking software do the administrative work.